-Laboratory Work: Graphics programming in C++/MATLAB for geometric modeling of different Curves, Surfaces and Solid primitives.
+Graphics programming in C++/MATLAB for geometric modeling of different Curves, Surfaces and Solid primitives.
 The generated geometric models will have the capability to be modified as per the user's requirements.

-Minor Project: Students will be given different 2D/3D shapes to be generated by graphics programming in C++/MATLAB using surface and solid modeling schemes.
+Students will be given different 2D/3D shapes to be generated by graphics programming in C++/MATLAB using surface and solid modeling schemes.
 Students can also be given projects based on geometric modeling in Rapid Prototyping.

-- 1. Create the different wireframe primitives using parametric representations. - 2.
-Create surface primitives using parametric modeling. - 3.
-Create the different solid primitives using the different representation schemes. - 4.
-Apply geometric transformations on the created wireframe, surface and solid models.
+- create the different wireframe primitives using parametric representations. - create surface primitives using parametric modeling. - create the different solid primitives using the different representation schemes. - apply geometric transformations on the created wireframe, surface and solid models.